-Ferry to the UK from The Netherlands / Hollland
+Ferry to the UK from The Netherlands / Holland

-- Alternatively, the Channel Tunnel train is a fast and convenient option for those wanting to avoid a ferry altogether.
+- The Channel Tunnel can also be a fast alternative if you want to avoid a ferry crossing altogether.

 Map: crossings to the UK from Holland